-Yes, legally, you can ask for transferring more than one embryo in ICSI and IVF, but all fertility specialists recommend not doing so.
+Yes, legally, you can ask for the transfer of more than one embryo in ICSI and IVF, but all fertility specialists recommend not doing so.
 Multiple pregnancies are considered a side effect of fertility drugs and ICSI because they can negatively affect the mother and babies’ health.

 4) Does ICSI affect the gender of twins?

 Based on the latest findings, women who conceive with ICSI or IVF are more likely to give birth to twin girls.

 5) Can I have twins with one embryo transfer?

 Although there is a small chance of having identical twins with IVF, it is still possible that a single embryo splits and forms two babies.